Oicali/Capstone/README.md

 # Capstone

-This is a capstone project
+This is a capstone project in Mobile